 There are two basic types of soda kegs: pin lock kegs and ball lock kegs.
 This guide will focus primarily on ball lock kegs, but pin lock kegs are identifiable by the nubs or “pins” that stick out perpendicular to the posts.

 Once you have identified that you have ball lock kegs, the next thing you may want to identify is the type of posts you have on the keg.
 Aside from o-rings, posts and post poppets are the most common items that need to be replaced.

 All ball lock kegs accept universal ball lock disconnects.
 Gas disconnects can only be used on gas posts, and the same goes for liquid.
 To attach the disconnect, pull up on the collar at the bottom of the disconnect, snap it on the keg post by pushing down and twisting, and then release the collar to ensure it’s attached.

-When selecting your disconnects you can either choose ones with barbed fittings or threaded MFL fittings for keg tubing.
-MFL disconnects require an additional barbed swivel nut in order to be attached to tubing, but this makes it easier to disconnect and reattach tubing for cleaning.
+When selecting your disconnects, choose either barbed fittings or threaded MFL fittings for keg tubing.
+MFL disconnects require an additional barbed swivel nut in order to be attached to tubing, but it's ultimately easier to disconnect and reattach tubing for cleaning.
 Barbed disconnects function just as well, but they require a little more elbow grease.

 O-rings are the most common item on a keg that will need to be replaced.
 Old age can cause them to leak, or they may need to be replaced if they have absorbed odors from soda, wine, smoked beers, etc. The Used-Keg Seal Kit has all of the o-rings required for a ball lock soda keg.

-It is a good idea to purchase one of these with each keg, or at least to have some around when replacements are needed.
+It's a good idea to purchase one of these with each keg, or at least to have some around when replacements are needed.